elmontaser1998/elmontaser1998/README.md

 ## 🧠 About Me

-I am a Data Scientist specialized in Natural Language Processing (NLP), currently pursuing a **Master 2 in Data Science and NLP** at the University of Nantes.
+I am a Data Scientist specialized in Natural Language Processing (NLP).
-I have one year of hands-on experience gained through two final-year internships, during which I worked on real-world NLP projects involving Large Language Models (LLMs), prompt engineering, and Retrieval-Augmented Generation (RAG) systems.
+I have gained over one year of practical experience through three internships, during which I worked on real-world NLP projects involving Large Language Models (LLMs), prompt engineering, and Retrieval-Augmented Generation (RAG) systems.

-I have practical experience in building intelligent assistants powered by AI agents, using advanced frameworks such as LangChain, LangGraph, CrewAI, LangFuse, and LangSmith.
+I have expertise in designing intelligent assistants using modern frameworks such as LangChain, LangGraph, and CrewAI.
-I am also experienced in deploying NLP solutions on AWS cloud infrastructure, following best practices for scalability and robustness.
+I am also proficient in deploying NLP solutions on AWS cloud infrastructure, ensuring scalability, robustness, and reproducibility.

-Additionally, I have strong skills in data analysis, Machine Learning, and Deep Learning to support advanced analytics and data-driven decision-making.
+Finally, I possess strong skills in machine learning, deep learning, and data analysis, supporting data-driven decision-making processes.

 ---